 Session Fee: $295

-Additional images and artwork, including digital files, are purchased separately during your ordering appointment.
+Images and artwork are purchased separately during your ordering appointment.
+Options begin at $495.

 Absolutely!
-Travel fees are waived for clients within an hour radius of Coeur d'Alene, Idaho, however, I'm more than happy to accommodate your session anywhere in the United States!
+Travel fees are waived for clients within a 1-hour radius of Coeur d'Alene, Idaho, however, I'm more than happy to accommodate your session anywhere in the United States!
 Travel fees are based off of location and the goal of the session.
 Please inquire for a custom quote.

 Young or high-energy horses are never a problem.
 I recommend lots of exercise the week leading up to the session, and particularly the evening before/day of the session to burn off any pent up energy.
 If you plan to exercise or lunge the day of the session, make sure to do it early enough that the horse has plenty of time to dry out and receive a good grooming.
 Large patches of wet hair and dried sweat are nearly impossible to fix, even with good editing.